Steve Antone

 Steve Antone (November 17, 1921 - April 19, 2014) was an American farmer and politician.

 Born in Burley, Idaho, Antone served in the United States Army Air Forces during World War II.
-Antone was a farmer.
-He served in the Idaho House of Representatives, as a Republican, from 1969 until 1996.
+Antone lived in Rupert, Idaho and was a farmer in Minidoka County.
+He served in the Idaho House of Representatives, representing primary Minidoka County as a Republican, from 1969 until 1996.
 He died in Draper, Utah.